ahmednabih1/Crowd_Funding_console_app/README.md

 # Crowd_Funding_console_app

-Crowd-Funding console app
+The aim of this project is to creat a console app to sart a fundrasing project.

 Crowdfunding is the practice of funding a project or venture by raising small amounts of money from a large number of people, typically via the Internet.
 Crowdfunding is a form of crowdsourcing and alternative finance.
 In 2015, over US$34 billion was raised worldwide by crowdfunding.
 (From_Wikipedia)

-The aim of the project: Create a console app to start fundraise projects.

 The app should include the following features:
 1 - Authentication System: